 4.2.X.1 Introduction

 Media over QUIC (MoQ) refers to a family of protocols under development in IETF that addresses the transport of real-time media (including audio, video, and synchronized data) over QUIC transport protocol.
-The IETF draft [] defines Media over QUIC Transport (MOQT) protocol and builds upon the following technologies: QUIC or WebTransport as the underlying transport protocol, publisher/subscriber communication model, optional relay-based distribution mechanisms.
+The IETF specification [draft-ietf-moq-transport] defines Media over QUIC Transport (MOQT) protocol and builds upon the following technologies:

+- QUIC or WebTransport as the underlying transport protocol.

+- Publish/subscribe interaction pattern.

+- Optional relay-based distribution mechanisms.

 MOQT is being developed to support low-latency media delivery and scalable real-time communication scenarios.

 In addition to the transport protocol, streaming formats may be defined on top of MOQT to specify mappings between media data and transport objects.
-One such format is the MOQT Streaming Format (MSF), previously referred to as WARP, as specified in IETF draft [].
+One such format is the MOQT Streaming Format (MSF), previously referred to as WARP, as specified in [draft-ietf-moq-msf].
 Other formats may be defined to address specific media or non-media delivery requirements.

-Figure X.1 illustrates the MOQT protocol stack.
+Figure 4.2.X.1-1 illustrates the MOQT protocol stack.